Plumie/nvim/readme.md

 # Sentinel
-My Neovim setup written in Lua with LSP support and a simple UI, keeping things light and simple.
+Personal Neovim config written in Lua with LSP support and a simple UI, keeping things light and simple.

 ![preview](./preview.png)